Since April of 2017, we have made major changes to the range. The pictures below illustrate some of the projects we have

 Lower pistol ranges

-The lower pistol ranges got rebuilt this year.
+The lower pistol ranges got rebuilt.
 New overhead structures and gravel surfaces.
 I made these two ranges paper only as we have all the steel now located in one range.
 You can shoot from 0 to 15 yards on these ranges.

 Needed a place with AC and heat for teaching classes.
 Found a used Birmingham school system classroom on craigslist and had it drug here.
 I ran power and water to it and added steps, porches, and a covered area.
 This classroom serves its purpose and is used several times a week by law enforcement, private security trainers, and private instructors.
 It is available for use by any certified instructor wanting a place to hold classes.
 It is also available for events.